gammu/gammu/docs/manual/project/roadmap.rst

 The another major obstacle which is all around Gammu code is own implementation of unicode (UCS-2-BE) strings.
 This code should be dropped and wchar_t used instead.

+Avoid heavy usage of gsmstate.h header and move the ``#ifdef...#define...#endif`` blocks to ``gammu-config.h``.

+Drop multiple configurations handling in libGammu, it should provide just API to read some section from Gammurc and possible fall-back logic should be in application.